 Text of examples Module 4.1

-1. In assessing the quality of an instrument we distinguish three quality domains, i.e. reliability, validity, and responsiveness.
+1. In assessing the quality of an instrument we distinguish three quality domains: reliability, validity, and responsiveness.
 Each domain contains one or more measurement properties.
 The domain reliability contains three measurement properties: internal consistency, reliability, and measurement error.
 The domain validity also contains three measurement properties: content validity, construct validity, and criterion validity.
 The domain responsiveness contains only one measurement property, which is also called responsiveness.
 The term and definition of the domain and measurement property responsiveness are actually the same, but they are distinguished in the taxonomy for reasons of clarity.
-Some measurement properties contain one or more aspects, that were defined separately: Content validity includes face validity, and construct validity include structural validity, hypotheses testing, and cross-cultural validity.
+Some measurement properties contain one or more aspects, that were defined separately: content validity includes face validity; and construct validity includes structural validity, hypotheses testing, and cross-cultural validity.

 We assess each instrument based on reliability, validity, and responsiveness.
 These domain may be subdivided into measurement properties: Reliability includes internal consistency, reliability, and measurement error; validity includes content validity, construct validity, and criterion validity; responsiveness is both a domain and a measurement property.
 Some measurement properties additionally contain multiple aspects; for example, construct validity includes structural validity, hypothesis testing and cross-cultural validity.